ks982579/ksulldev-astro/src/pages/posts/20230700-draft-next-blog.md

 Helpful hints from Netlify:
 + List files being tracked: `git lfs ls-files`

 Warning: do not run `git lfs migrate import --everything`.
+It tracks pointers to everything which isn't great now.
+[This formum](https://answers.netlify.com/t/re-running-netlify-lm-setup/51453) answers how to get back your `.lsconfig` file.
+There's also [This answer](https://answers.netlify.com/t/support-guide-troubleshooting-your-netlify-large-media-configuration/188) that suggests getting the `npm run netlify lm:info` running correctly.